Dynamical control of random telegraph noise in magnetic tunnel junctions: Mode-selective cooling

 \section{Mode-selective cooling}

-Active cooling of quasiparticles such as phonons by photons \cite{Aspelmeyer2014} can be achieved by feedback \cite{Mancini1998,Koch2011}, Brillouin scattering \cite{Tomes2011}, and radiation pressure interaction \cite{Cohadon1999,Aspelmeyer2014}.
-Here the object to be cooled must interact with a degree of freedom that is loosely speaking colder.
-The radiation pressure $ga^{\dagger}a(b+b^{\dagger})$, where $g$ is the bare interaction strength, can efficiently cool a boson $b$ when $n_{th,a}\approx 0$ and $ \xi_{a}\ll\omega_{b}$, where $\omega_{a}$ and $\omega_{b}$ are the mode frequencies and $\xi_{a}$ is the dissipation rate of boson $a$.
-Driving the $a$ boson at a frequency that is red shifted from $\omega_{a}$ by $\omega_{b}$ annihilates a \(b\) boson by anti-Stokes scattering.
-The radiation pressure can also cool spin waves \cite{Osada2016,Zhang2016,Haigh2016,Kusminskiy2016,Sharma2017} but cannot be used to cool the $\pm\mathcal{K}$ modes in MTJs.
-The optical radiation pressure $g a^{\dagger}_{p}a_{p}(c_{\mathcal{K}}+c_{-\mathcal{K}}^{\dagger})$, where $a_{p}$ annihilates a plane-wave photon, does not conserve linear momentum as in case of the cooling by Brillouin scattering described by $b_{1}^{\dagger}b_{2}c_{\pm\mathcal{K}}+$H.c., where $b_{1}$ and $b_{2}$ are different and colder bosons than the $\pm\mathcal{K}$ magnons.
-Feedback cooling also relies on the radiation pressure on $\pm\mathcal{K}$ modes combined with a ``beam-splitter" interaction that suffers from the same issue.
-Here we overcome these limitations by an in-situ cooling mechanism based on a four-magnon interaction that does not constrain the photons.
+Phonons can be cooled by photons \cite{Aspelmeyer2014} with active feedback \cite{Mancini1998,Koch2011}, Brillouin scattering \cite{Tomes2011}, and radiation pressure interaction \cite{Cohadon1999,Aspelmeyer2014}.
+The radiation pressure interaction $ga^{\dagger}a(b+b^{\dagger})$, where $g$ is the bare interaction strength and \(a\) the photon annihilation operator, can cool a boson $b$ with frequency $\omega_{b}$ when the number of photons $n_{th,a}<n_{th,a}$ and its dissipation rate $ \xi_{a}\ll \omega_b$.
+An incoming photon beam that is red shifted from the resonance frequency $\omega_{a}$ by $\omega_{b}$ annihilates a \(b\) boson by anti-Stokes scattering.
+The radiation pressure can also cool the Kittel mode \cite{Osada2016,Zhang2016,Haigh2016,Kusminskiy2016,Sharma2017}.
+Here we are interested in the $\pm\mathcal{K}$ modes in MTJs but the radiation pressure $g a^{\dagger}_{p}a_{p}(c_{\mathcal{K}}+c_{-\mathcal{K}}^{\dagger})$, where $a_{p}$ annihilates a plane-wave photon, does not conserve linear momentum.
+An alternative feedback cooling with a ``beam-splitter" interaction \(g_{bs}(a_p c_\mathcal{K}^\dagger + \mathrm{H.c.})\) suffers from the same issue.
+Here we overcome these limitations by an in-situ cooling mechanism based on the four-magnon interaction.